ManchesterRoboticsLtd/TE3001B_Robotics_Foundation_2024/README.md

   * Q&A Session.

   **Requirements:** Requirements of Session 1, Installation of the Arduino IDE and the micro ROS package in the VM or Ubuntu.
 Access to the requested electric and electronic hardware.

-  ### Week 4: ROS Data Acquisition
+  **Mini challenge:** GPIO and analog input, PWM.

-  This week will introduce how to acquire data between ROS and the Hackerboard using ROSserial.
+  ### Week 4: ROS Data Acquisition + Control

-  **Mini challenge:** Acquire data from the encoders using Arduino.
+  This session is intended for the students to learn how to control external hardware using micro-ROS tools that will be required in the final challenge.

-  **Final Challenge:** PID Controller using ROS and compare with simulation.
+  **Final Challenge:** Control in open loop the speed and direction of a motor using a MCU, controlled from a computer using rosserial..
   * Q&A Session.

   **Requirements:** Requirements of Session 1 and Session 3.